dipayan-op/metasploitable-attack-surface-analysis/README.md

 # metasploitable-attack-surface-analysis
 # Metasploitable Attack Surface Analysis & Initial Access

+This project simulates a real-world penetration testing scenario where a vulnerable system is analyzed to identify potential entry points and security weaknesses.

 ## Objective
 To perform network scanning on a vulnerable machine (Metasploitable 2), identify exposed services, and analyze potential attack vectors.